-5.3.1 Intent
+5.3.1 Purpose

 To protect shoreline areas that are relatively free of human influence or that include intact or minimally degraded shoreline functions intolerant of human use.
 The Conservancy SED implements in part the Parks, Recreation, and Open Space use designation of the City of Long Beach Comprehensive Plan.